 DISPOSITION OF ASSIGNMENT AT DEATH.

 Designated Beneficiary.
 The Assignee may designate in writing on the Tribe’s Assignment Designation Form, filed with the Tribe, a primary and secondary person whom the Assignee wishes to receive the assignment upon the Assignee’s death.
 The Assignment Designation Form shall be initially completed at the time of application or when the Certificate of Assignment is issued.
 The Assignment Designation Form may be amended at any time but in order to be considered valid, it must be filed with the Tribe.
 All Assignment Designation Forms completed following the date of approval of this Ordinance must be notarized.
 Upon receipt, the Assignment Designation Form shall be filed in the Assignment File in the Tribal Office.
 If an Assignment Designation Form is on file, the reassignment of said land may be made to such designated person upon the Assignee’s death; provided that the person designated is eligible to receive an assignment in accordance with Section 7(a).
 The Tribal Council may also reassign the parcel or revoke the assignment at its sole discretion.
 Any questions regarding the validity of the Assignment Designation Form shall be determined by the Tribal Court.
 Upon an Assignee’s death, the Tribe shall provide notice to the primary designee of the opportunity to apply for the assignment.
 The primary designee shall apply for the assignment within thirty (30) days of the notice.
 If the primary designee does not apply for the assignment or is ineligible, the secondary designee shall be provided the opportunity to apply for the assignment within thirty (30) days of notice of the opportunity to apply.
-If the primary and secondary designees do not apply for the assignment, or are ineligible, the assignment shall revert back to the Tribe.
+If the primary and secondary designees do not apply for the assignment, or are ineligible, the Tribe shall provide notice to the Tribal Membership that family members of the Assignee are eligible to apply for the assignment within thirty (30) days of notice of the opportunity to apply.
+If applications are received, the Tribe shall assign the parcel in the same preferences order described in Section 9(a)(2).
+If no applications are received or no applicants are eligible, the assignment shall revert back to the Tribe.

 No Designated Beneficiary.
 In the event of the death of an Assignee who has not designated a beneficiary on the Assignment Designation Form, preference for reassignment shall be given in the following order, however the Tribal Council shall always have the power to reassign the parcel or revoke the assignment: